Article hero image

 Finance for Humans

-But if you don’t think you’ll need your money in the short term, Simpson suggests investing in a medium- or higher-risk portfolio.
-Our Growth Portfolio gives you greater odds of earning higher returns.
+But if you don’t think you’ll need your money in the short term, a medium- or higher-risk portfolio increases your odds of earning high returns.
 And with the longer investment timeline, if there is a downturn, your portfolio still has ample time to recover.

 Option 2: Save It